DrYenyen/PPPwn-Tinker-GUI/README.md

 3. Turn on your PS4 and connect it to your PC via ethernet.

-# Putting the goldhen or VTX payload on a usb
+## Putting the goldhen or VTX payload on a usb
+* From inside the Goldhen and VTX folder grab the goldhen.bin or payload.bin corresponding to your firmware version.
-Format a usb drive to exFAT
+1. Format a usb drive to exFAT
-Find the folder for your firmware and from inside of it copy the goldhen.bin file onto your usb drive  for Goldhen
+* Find the folder for your firmware and from inside of it copy the goldhen.bin file onto your usb drive  for Goldhen
-Find the folder for your firmware and from inside of it copy the payload.bin file onto your usb drive  For VTX
+* Find the folder for your firmware and from inside of it copy the payload.bin file onto your usb drive  For VTX
-Then plug the usb into your PS4
+2. Then plug the usb into your PS4

-# Setting up the PS4 internet connection
+## Setting up the PS4 internet connection
 On your PS4
 1. Go to **Settings** and then **Network**
 2. Select **Set Up Internet connection** and choose Use a **LAN Cable**